 It isn’t uncommon for images to be displayed as the best response to a query.
 Images are selected as features according to how well they’re optimized for a specific query.

 As videos gain more relevance as solutions to search intent they will continue to grow in the frequency of appearance.
 This SERP position can be won and used to drive traffic at all stages of the buyer phase.

 Websites with excellent organizational structure will generate relevant links in a search listing.

 This SERP feature can come in a variety of forms such as the list, paragraph, chart, or graph.
-The featured snippet is displayed to provide the user with the quickest answer to a search query.
+Featured snippets are displayed to provide the user with the quickest answer to a search query.

 Often times you will see a carousel of products appear in a search result.
 These are images of sponsored ads that can be bid on in a Google Shopping Campaign.